Nehonix-Team/ret-compiler/src/bench/BENCHMARK-RESULTS.md

 ---

-*Generated automatically by the Fortify Schema benchmark suite* *Last updated: 7/18/2025, 8:19:17 AM*
+*Generated automatically by the ReliantType benchmark suite* *Last updated: 7/18/2025, 8:19:17 AM*